ykarmesh/website/content/post/La-MAML/index.md

 ---
-title: 'Our paper, La-MAML was accepted for Oral Presentation at NeurIPS 2020'
+title: 'Dec 2020: Our paper, La-MAML was accepted for Oral Presentation at NeurIPS 2020'
 subtitle: 'Our paper, Look-Ahead Meta Learning for Continual Learning was accepted for Oral Presentation (top 1% of submitted works) at NeurIPS 2020'

 # Summary for listings and search engines